Tips and Tricks to Start and Maintain Exercise

 Sit Less

 Work to replace some of your sitting time with standing and movement.
-Take stock of how much you are sitting during the day.
-Count everything – sitting for meals, sitting while using a computer, driving to treatment sessions, etc. Once you’ve taken stock of how much you sit, make an effort to reduce sitting time, creating a S.M.A.R.T. goal such as, “I will stand every 30 minutes while at my computer.”
+Take stock of how much you sit during the day.
+Count everything – sitting for meals, sitting while using a computer, driving to treatment sessions, etc. Once you’ve taken stock of how much you sit, make an effort to reduce your sitting time, creating a S.M.A.R.T. goal such as, “I will stand every 30 minutes while at my computer.”

 Revisit your SMART goals, especially the “why” part of exercising.
 If you’ve taken a break intentionally or unintentionally, give yourself some breathing room to rebuild.
 The cancer experience has periods of more energy and periods of lower energy, so be kind to yourself.
 Revise the intensity or duration of your exercise prescription, as you’ll have to start a little slower and build back up to where you were before this pause.

-Learn a variety of exercises.
+Learn a variety of exercises

 Make a list of reasons that you might not exercise and how you will deal with them.